-- Vendor/Program Qualification: The Agency believes it may need to adopt a rigorous qualification process for EEAASR procurement resources.
-This process would ensure that while bids will ultimately be evaluated on price as required by Section 16-111.5(e)(4) of the Public Utilities Act, they are in fact new demand side resources for purposes of this procurement.
-While not making any specific recommendation in this Plan, the IPA suggests that the ISO-New England Manual for Measurement and Verification of Demand Reduction Value from Demand Resources may be an appropriate starting point for development of protocols for this procurement. - Other Programs: As a general matter, the Agency seeks to avoid overlap of delivered energy savings for this procurement and energy efficiency outcomes for measures instituted via programs authorized under sections 8-103 and 16-111.5B of the Public Utilities Act, and would prefer for an EEAASR procurement to elicit the development of new resources.
-However, some parties have suggested that the peak hours for which the EEAASR procurement takes place could be "backed out" of participation in Section 8-103 or 16-111.5B programs, thus allowing for dual participation without energy savings overlap.
-The Agency seeks continued feedback on this topic as well. - Product Definition: Prior to procurement, the Agency will need to develop a more refined definition of resources eligible to participate.
-It is currently unclear whether standby generation, energy storage, and combined heat and power should be eligible, and the Agency believes there may other resource types it has not yet considered which could inform "product" definition.
-Further thought may also need to be given to the distinction between energy efficiency and demand response, and to the relevance of that distinction for purposes of this procurement.
-The Agency believes a more inclusive approach may be advisable to ensure that an EEAASR procurement reaches sufficient scale, but seeks additional feedback from parties on how best to define an EEAASR product. - Credit Requirements and Non-Delivery Penalties: Ideally, an EEAASR procurement would feature no more default or non-delivery risk than a standard energy supply procurement.
+- Vendor/Program Qualification: The Agency believes it may need to adopt a rigorous qualification process for EEAASR or supply side peaking procurement resources. - Other Programs: The Agency must avoid overlap of delivered energy savings for this procurement and energy efficiency outcomes for measures instituted via programs authorized under sections 8-103 and 16-111.5B of the Public Utilities Act.
+The unacceptable alternative is an increase in customer risk. - Product Definition: The Agency will need to develop a more refined definition of resources eligible to participate. - Credit Requirements and Non-Delivery Penalties: An EEAASR or supply side peaking procurement must feature no more default or non-delivery risk than a standard energy supply procurement.
 The Agency has given consideration to approaches to ensure against non-delivery, but would prefer to better understand risks and benefits of various approaches before making a firm recommendation.
-The Agency looks forward to continued feedback from parties through this docket on how best to ensure that non-delivery risks are mitigated. - Verification: To ensure customer interests are properly protected, load reductions through an EEAASR procurement should be subject to strict measurement and verification requirements.
-While specific evaluation approaches will be driven by choices made on other unresolved items (such as product definition), the Agency believes that the Illinois Technical Reference Manual for Section 8103 programs may be an appropriate starting point in the development of EEAASR evaluation protocols.
+The Agency looks forward to continued feedback from parties in the workshops on how best to ensure that non-delivery risks are mitigated. - Verification: To ensure customer interests are properly protected, load reductions through any EEAASR procurement should be subject to strict measurement and verification requirements.
+While specific evaluation approaches will be driven by choices made on other unresolved items (such as product definition), the Agency believes that the Illinois Technical Reference Manual for Section 8-103 programs may be an appropriate starting point in the development of EEAASR evaluation protocols.
+The IPA welcomes further discussion in spring 2015 workshops.